 A concept in programming that I love and have co-opted for recruiting is code smells.
-These are essentially observable clues that might allude to a deeper problem that merits further investigation.
+These are essentially observable clues in candidate assessments that might allude to a deeper problem that merits further investigation.
 Recruiting smells are usually sniffable by the experienced recruiter.
 The presence of a smell may or may not mean there’s a problem, but smells are always worth delving into.
 Here are a few recruiting “smells” and the steps you can take to get them out into fresh air.

 SMELL: Interviewer uses the word “seems” when they give feedback on a candidate